gaoyuanliang/sequence_embedding_and_similarity/README.md

 online updating of the similarity model

 building a api for the embdding of a sequence, lists of attributs of timestamps

+## Contact

+I am actively looking for data science/AI related job.
+If you have such oppertunity, thank you so much for contact me.
+I am ready for interview any time.
+My email is gaoyuanliang@outlook.com